German Relative Clauses: How to Form Relative Clauses in German Grammar

 Genitive relative pronouns (dessen, deren) show possession or relationship.

-"Das ist der Student, dessen Buch ich gefunden habe."
-(That's the student whose book I found.)
+- Das ist der Student, dessen Buch ich gefunden habe.

 The book belongs to the student, so we use the genitive "dessen."

-Relative clauses with prepositions
+Relative clauses in German with prepositions

 When a preposition appears in your relative clause, the case of the relative pronoun depends on that preposition.
-Each German preposition governs a specific case (or sometimes two cases depending on context).
+Each German preposition governs a specific case (or sometimes two cases, depending on context).

 The preposition "in" requires dative when indicating location, so "der" is the dative feminine form.
 The noun "Stadt" is feminine, and we need dative because of the preposition.